 Casey's Cookies is in need of volunteers to help with cookie deliveries in the Saint Petersburg area on Wednesdays, Thursdays, and Fridays.
-If you can help one afternoon a week, please call Tanisha or Taryn at Casey's Cookies, 727-388-4150!Welcome to Casey's Cookies, a 501(c)(3) Florida Not-For-Profit Social Enterprise.
+If you can help one afternoon a week, please call Casey's Cookies, 727-388-4150!Welcome to Casey's Cookies, a 501(c)(3) Florida Not-For-Profit Social Enterprise.
 Our mission is to promote independence and improve the quality of life for developmentally and physically disabled adults through training and employment, and to develop a residential community in the Tampa Bay area where Casey's Cookies employees can live and work in a safe and nurturing environment.
 Unlike social service agencies, our model will allow us to become self-sustaining.
 By purchasing cookies and gift trays from Casey's Cookies you help us achieve our mission of gaining financial independence.
 Want to know more?
 Contact Us!

 Casey's Cookies Featured in Tampa Bay Times